ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 Where

-    * period (defaults to 1):  *the next two lines are not correct talk with Freddie about what it actually means*
+    * period (defaults to 1):
-        * when +ve - scan the value every period seconds
+        * when +ve - sign up to monitor the pv use the period field to determine typical delay between samples in seconds
         * when -ve - monitor the value the value is the deadband for the system
     * field: the field to monitor on the record